maligndrome/Impro-JS/README.md

 # Impro-JS
-A lightweight image processing library in pure JS.
+A lightweight image processing library in JS